RelaperCrystal/NativeFunctionHook/Readme.md

 This is the main development repository of Native Function Hook.
 The current plan is make mission scripts etc. native functions.
 Originally, it's developed under [Landtory](http://github.com/RelaperCrystal/Landtory) project.

+This project was aiming for full implement on documented natives and these natives I discovered.
+The untested & usage unknown natives and undocumented & undiscovered natives or **documented returns/arguments is not it should be**.
+Be advised this project was not a replacement for LMS' `AdvancedHook`, which aiming for memory hacking.

 ## Building

 You will require these following tools and libraries: